enthyp/rds-fm/README.md

 ## Software Defined Radio
 Experiments with SDR.
-Trying to implement FM/RDS receiver from scratch.
+Trying to implement FM/RDS receiver from scratch (to learn more about wheels).